AlternativeFFFF/Alt-F4/submissions/satisfactorio/satisfactorio.md

 I got a taste for modding and before I knew it I decided that whereas the mods that inspired me were limited in scope (one Satisfactory mod just adds Inserters, another adds Factorio recipes), *my* scope would be... *everything*.
 I was going to port everything Satisfactory has to offer, so I started writing down the feature list I would need to work on.

 Turns out, there's a lot of features!
 So I got to work on the easier ones.
 Recipes were of course quite easy to bring over, but others... not so much!

+While it's not possible to create entirely new types of building in Factorio, the desired effects can be reached through the use of "compound entities".
+That is, multiple different buildings stacked on (or at least near) each other.
+For example, the Miner doesn't actually mine items onto the belt; that would again result in only one lane being used.
+Instead, it places its results into an invisible chest, and the chest is then unloaded onto the belt by a Miniloader-like structure.
+Through this method, all kinds of new systems are possible!

 ### Major changes